intel-analytics/ipex-llm/docs/readthedocs/source/doc/PythonAPI/LLM/optimize.rst

-BigDL-LLM PyTorch API
+IPEX-LLM PyTorch API
 =====================

 Optimize Model
 ----------------------------------------

-You can run any PyTorch model with ``optimize_model`` through only one-line code change to benefit from BigDL-LLM optimization, regardless of the library or API you are using.
+You can run any PyTorch model with ``optimize_model`` through only one-line code change to benefit from IPEX-LLM optimization, regardless of the library or API you are using.

 .. automodule:: ipex_llm
     :members: optimize_model